-receive additional credits for completed military schools if the student needs the units to complete the major or general education requirements or the general elective credits needed to complete the 60 units to graduate.
+Credit for Military School(s) A student may receive additional credits for completed military schools if the student needs the units to complete the major or general education requirements or the general elective credits needed to complete the 60 units to graduate.

-The college is guided by the associate degree/baccalaureate credit recommendations of schools contained in "A Guide to the Evaluation of Educational Experiences in the Armed Services," published by the American Council on Education.
+The college is guided by the associate degree/baccalaureate credit recommendations of schools contained in "A Guide to the Evaluation of Educational Experiences in the Armed Services, "published by the American Council on Education.
+More specific information may be obtained in the Evaluations Office.